EcuadorTranslations

 Documents for SENESCYT Degree Recognition

-• Official academic transcripts (apostilled + translated)
+• Official academic transcripts (apostilled + translated) — Complete transcripts showing all courses, grades, credit hours, and the degree conferred.

-• Accreditation letter from your university (if requested)
+• Accreditation letter from your university (if requested) — A letter confirming the university's accreditation status and the validity of your degree.

 Documents for Banking